Nethan-Karerakattil/pacman/CONTRIBUTING.md

 # Contributing
-If you want to contribute to this repository, feel free to fork and submit a pull request!
-We want this game to be as accurate as possible to the original arcade pacman game.
+Please read this document before contributing to this repository.

+## Suggesting Features
+If you wish to suggest a feature but do not want to write code, you can do that by opening an issue.
+To open an issue, go the issues tab on the top and click on the `New issue` button.

-## Setup
+## Contributing Code
+To contribute code, follow these steps:

+    1. Fork the repository
+    2. Clone the fork
+    3. Make your changes on a new branch
+    4. Commit your changes
+    5. Open a pull request against the dev branch

-This project runs on the web, files are written in plain HTML and Javascript.
-You must set up a server and access the HTML file through the server.
+To get a working development environment on your local machine, you must setup a server and access the main HTML file through the server.
 An easy way to accomplish this is by using the live server extension on VSCode.